-I first started using citrulline malate when I was in college (2010-2014), and it has been one of my most trusted supplements ever since!
+I first started using citrulline malate when I was in college (around 2010), and it has been one of my most trusted supplements ever since/

 The problem with many workout supplements is that the average athlete may need to buy several of them to accomplish all their desired goals.
 Whether the goal is increased muscle gain, sustaining muscle mass, or cutting away fat while retaining muscle; there are many schools of thought as to what type of supplement will work the best.

-Incredibly, Citrulline Malate works for a variety of different workout goals, and whether you are a bodybuilder, a triathlete or even someone that’s simply trying to lose weight can see benefits by taking the best citrulline malate supplement before working out or heading to bed.
+Citrulline Malate works for a variety of different workout goals, and whether you are a bodybuilder, a triathlete or even someone that’s simply trying to improve their general health can receive benefits by taking the best citrulline malate supplement before working out or heading to bed.

 What is Citrulline Malate?

 Citrulline Malate derives its name from the addition of malic acid.
 Malic acid is a compound made from salt that binds with Citrulline in the body for a slower release.

 The Malic Acid is vital because it means that the body can recycle lactic acid for energy use, rather than simply use it to send pain signals to the brain.